BayardRock/MITIE-Dot-Net/README.md

 MITIE-Dot-Net
 =============

-A Nice .NET Wrapper for the MITIE Information Extraction Library (Written in F#, but fully C# compatible)
+A Nice .NET Wrapper for the MITIE Information Extraction Library 0.4 (Written in F#, but fully C# compatible):
+- Supports Name Entity Extraction API
+- Supports Binary Relations Detection API
+- Currently the training API is not supported.

 The original project is here: https://github.com/mit-nlp/MITIE